JDRF is committed to protecting your personal information and being transparent about what information we hold about you.

 - To analyse the way that you use our website and to improve the way it operates

-- To contact you where you have been identified as a contact person for an organization, such as a school, hospital, clinic or business.
+- To contact you where you have been identified as a contact person for an organisation, such as a school, hospital, clinic or business.
 If we obtain your contact details in this way, we will only use them to contact you in the ways in which you have agreed to be contacted

 - If you enter your details onto one of our online forms, and you don’t ‘send’ or ‘submit; the form, we may contact you to see if we can help with any problems you may be experiencing with the form or our websites.

 We carry out targeted fundraising activity to ensure that our communication with you is as relevant and timely as possible and provides you with the best possible experience of supporting JDRF.
 In doing so, we may supplement what we know about you with information from third party sources to help us better understand your background and ensure that any communication is tailored to you and how you might support us in the future.
 This also helps us not to send irrelevant or inappropriate communications to our supporters, so that we can operate as cost effectively as possible.
 We may use profiling techniques or use third party insight companies to provide us with general information about you.
-Our suppliers will not share your information with any other organization, and it will only be used for the purposes set out above.
+Our suppliers will not share your information with any other organisation, and it will only be used for the purposes set out above.

 You can opt out of your data being used for profiling by contacting [email protected], or by calling 020 7713 2030 and asking for Supporter Care.